By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 That down feeling may not be a bad thing.

 When all day, every day, is a rush to do with not a minute to yourself you may miss the subtle cues that you are overtired.
 Accept that feeling exhausted when you are alone does not say anything bad about being alone, it tells you that in the rest of your life you are too focused doing and have not taken the time to let yourself rest.

 You need downtime to de-stress and relax.
 Use your alone time to rest and relax, not to catch up on the household chores.
 Alone time is the perfect chance to practice gentle kindness and self-care.

 Use alone time to take stock of where you are.

-Down time should be a time for reflection and charting your course.
+Downtime should be a time for reflection and charting your course.
 When you are surrounded by others the focus is on what they want.
-Alone time is a chance to focus on what you want and were you are going.
+Alone time is a chance to focus on what you want and where you are going.

 Use alone time to do something you have wanted to do and put off.

 Is there something you have been wanting to do but can’t ever seem to fit into your hectic schedule?
 Use that downtime to do something for you and only you.
 Read a book, go for a drive.
 Sit in that yard you worked to care for and watch the birds.

 Staying busy and engaging with other people is one of the prime ways most of us keep ourselves occupied without getting much accomplished.
 Busy masks feelings.
 When you are running from place to place and person to person you may be forgetting to notice how you feel.
 Feelings are not bad things to be kept at bay by constant activity.
 Feelings should provide valuable information.